laiagc892/bash_tutorial/README.md

 source program.sh
 ```

+If you are a MAC user, you may need this [link](https://stackoverflow.com/questions/733824/how-to-run-a-shell-script-on-a-unix-console-or-mac-terminal).

 ### 1.4.
 Find out how big a file is

 Go to the folder `exercise_1/directoryC/`.
 To find **the fourth